Can Pregnant Women Eat Pork?

 Listeria can cause food poisoning and infection even in non-expectant people.

-During pregnancy though, your immune system is weakened, and you and your little one are a lot more vulnerable.
+During pregnancy though, your immune system is weakened, and you and your little one are much more vulnerable.

 If you accidentally consumed listeria before you were pregnant, you might have got nothing worse than a bad case of the runs.